Panfilov's 28 Men: Production

-Due to the peculiarities of the crowd-budgeting budget, the casting took a long time.
+Due to the peculiarities of the crowd-funded budget, the casting took a long time.
 The first confirmed actor was Yakov Kucherevskiy, who played Sergeant Dobrobabin - he agreed to star two years before filming.
 The most recent confirmed Aleksey Morozov for the role of political instructor Klochkov one day before the start of the shooting period.
 Panfilov's division was formed in the Kazakh SSR, the company included many Kazakhs, so many actors of Asian appearance were required in the crowd - Shalope's team turned to the national diasporas of Moscow, St. Petersburg and Ivanovo.
 In general, the team consisted of 360 participants, and in total the project involved up to 700 people.